Emotions You Can Live Without

 I’m ready to give up these feelings.

 My life is so much more satisfying and hopeful when I own my feelings instead of blaming someone else for them.
-I believe that people do bad things and make mistakes.
-I believe that people are responsible and accountable for their behaviors.
-I also believe that people are responsible for their feelings.
+People do bad things and make mistakes.
+People are responsible and accountable for their behaviors.
+People are responsible for their feelings.
 That means that others might do things to us, but they can’t make us feel any particular way.
 That’s up to us.

 If you’re with me so far, then I’d like to introduce you to three irresponsible emotions.
 Without them, you can live a much more meaningful, rich, purposeful, and accountable life.

-Hurt – They can lie to you, betray you, and even physically assault you, but they can’t hurt your feelings.
+Hurt – People can lie to you, betray you, and even physically assault you, but they can’t hurt your feelings.

 Disrespected – They can talk back to you, insult you in front of your friends, but only you are in charge of how you see yourself.